Best Carrying Case for Nintendo Switch OLED

 Frequently Asked Questions

-Will an original Switch case fit the OLED model?
+Will a standard Switch case fit the OLED model?

 Are these cases water-resistant?